kristinasavova/lorem-ipsum-generator/README.md

 # LOREM IPSUM GENERATOR

-A simple dynamic site with Node.
+A simple dynamic site built with Node.

 ## Built With